 The next, and probably most important, type of technology you'll need is the event platform.
 There are so many out there that it can be hard to choose, so start first by defining your audience and objectives to work out what you need from your virtual event solution.

 Some of the best virtual event platforms are those which allow you to do everything in one place, known as all-in-one platforms.
-Check out 8 of the best all-in-one virtual event platforms to get started.
+Check out 10 of the best all-in-one virtual event platforms to get started, or explore our brand new virtual event solution, Arena.
 Alternatively, you could choose the 'stacked' option, which means using several different types of event technology simultaneously.
 This may be a good option if you can't quite find a platform that does everything you need it to.
 If you go for the stacked option, just make sure the platform you choose offers seamless integration with other technology tools so that there are no issues on the day.

 Most online events involve live-streaming, and there are loads of different streaming platforms you could use.
 Some platforms involve simple streaming capabilities, others offer more interactive services such as on-demand access, notifications, and audience interaction functions.
 Naturally, some online meeting solutions are better than others, and it really all depends on what your event is trying to achieve and which event format you've chosen.